 about las bas

 Nestled in the foothills of the Pyrenees mountain range, in Somontano, the Las Bas vineyards are some of the northernmost in Spain.
-Located at 1,300 feet above sea level, the winery is a beautiful meeting of traditional and modern.
+Located at approximately 2,952 feet above sea level.

 The region is perfectly suited to the cultivation of vines.
 It enjoys a continental climate, sheltered by the Pyrenees Mountains from cold, northern winds.
-Nonetheless, summers are hot and winter freezes are common.
 The soil is poor in organic material, with good drainage and the temperatures fluctuate significantly between night and day.